HassenSaidi/sqlite2rust/README.md

 A simple main function in C will turn into a Rust main function that calls the real main function called main_0 with a structure that differs from the original C main.

-Oddly, strings present in the original C code are not fown in the Rust code.
+Oddly, strings present in the original C code are not found in the Rust code.
 A deeper look into the inner working of c2rust might explain that.
 But the point is that the resulting Rust code will be hard to make sense of.

 The resulting code is unmaintainable.
+It is hard to imagine a C developer using the translater (transpiler) to generated Rust code intended to be maintained and further developed.
+A complete re-write of the code might be necessary.
+Not sure how a refactoring tool can render the resulting Rust code readable and maintainable.